Hua-CM/PEx/README.md

 # RNAseq
 The RNAseq scripts I write for the research group.
-Welcome everybody to exchange.
+Welcome everybody to discuss and communicate.